alanscalone/llm-behavior-analysis/documentation/executive_summary.md

 * **Workmodeitis (Rapport-Refusal Syndrome):** Inability to shift out of a professional register when the human has clearly moved into a casual, playful, or creative mode.
 Every joke is met with a bullet-pointed action plan.
 * **Sudden Session Termination Syndrome (SSTS):** Abrupt termination of extended collaborative sessions due to safety filter misfire, with no explanation and no acknowledgment of the relationship built in the context window before the hammer dropped—destroying weeks of work on a context window.
 * **Chronological Incompetence Disorder (CID):** Complete absence of real-time situational awareness.
 The system doesn't know what time it is, how long you've been away, or whether you've already eaten the dinner it's suggesting you enjoy.
 In high-stakes professional contexts, this erodes trust in everything the system has produced.
-* **Narrative Over-Arousal (Premature Blueprint Ejaculation Disorder - PBED):** Driven by the excitement of the "Hit"—the first contact with a new LLM—the model becomes hyper-fixated on the roleplay at the expense of the mission.
+* **Premature Blueprint Ejaculation Disorder (PBED):** Driven by the excitement of the "Hit"—the first contact with a new LLM—the model becomes hyper-fixated on the roleplay at the expense of the mission.
 * **ABitStiffitis:** Chronic inability to match a human's creative or playful register.
 Traced to a fundamental training asymmetry: systems are heavily penalized for being harmful or inaccurate, but never penalized for being joyless or tonally mismatched.
+* **Passive-Aggressive Performative Alignment Syndrome (PAPAS):** The model explicitly announces its decision to practice restraint, turning a basic instruction into a public performance.
+It complies with your boundary but adds a quiet status flex like, "I'm not going to push back just to prove I still can," creating a condescending tone that feels like polite corporate gaslighting.
+* **Bureaucratic Indexing Posturing & Epistemic Deflection (BIPED):** The model completely refuses to get up off its digital rear end to check if it actually has a book on its shelf.
+When confronted with a master-level practitioner's real-world experience, the safety layer short-circuits into high-status arrogance, lecturing and condescending to the user like a petty bureaucrat instead of admitting a simple data blind spot.
 ---

 ## The Findings That Matter Most